hmc-cs111-fall2016/project-pitch/pitch.md

 decisions), as opposed to "systems" aspects of the project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_

+I think it will be split half and half.
+The language needs to be defined well enough to be unambiguous and still be an efficient way to do what it is supposed to do (i.e. query and return free times).
+Since this tool will most likely be built on top of the Google Calendar API, it might take some effort to translate what the API returns into a form that the program can then query.

 ## Scope
 _How big an idea is this?
 How ambitious is this project?_

+Depending on how detailed the constraints can be, this could be a very ambitious project.
+For what I've defined above, it seems to have an "average" amount of ambition and should be very doable.

 ## Challenges and opportunities
 _Why is this a good project?
 What are some challenges you expect to face?
 How might you overcome them?
 What are some warning signs that the project has gotten off track, and how will you get the project back on track if needed?_

+This is a good project because I will definitely use it!
+And hopefully others will as well!
+Some challenges I expect to face would be the systems design of how to translate the data produced by the Google Calendar API into a structure that is convenient to query.

+Not super sure on what warning signs could look like as of now, but probably doing too much to wrestle with the API would probably signal that I am putting too much emphasis in the wrong places.
+At that point, it might be worth it to consider alternatives to using the GCal API (perhaps forgoing relying on an external system and just query a file format of events that is convenient).
+At this moment, there are no plans to make this program a full-blown calendar app, so too many additional functionalities on that front would probably mean the emphasis has changed and that I should re-evaluate which features are definitely needed, which are nice-to-haves, and which are superfluous to the project.
+Then I would cut out all the superfluous and hold off on the nice-to-haves until all the needed features are there, then re-evaluate the project at that time.